Black Triangle (region)

-The Black Triangle (Schwarzes Dreieck, Carny tsirozk, Čorny trirózk) is the border region between Germany, Poland and the Czech Republic, long characterized by extremely high levels of pollution.
+The Black Triangle (Černý trojúhelník, Schwarzes Dreieck, Czarny trójkąt, Carny tsirozk, Čorny trirózk) is the border region between Germany, Poland and the Czech Republic, long characterized by extremely high levels of pollution.
 The term was coined in the 1980s.
 For decades, industrially produced air pollutants (chiefly sulfur dioxide), water pollution, acid rain and other effects took an enormous toll on the health of local residents and the surrounding environment.

 After the Revolutions of 1989 in Eastern Europe, the three nations acted to cut emissions.
 This has resulted in significant environmental improvement.

 Geography

 In shape the "triangle" is more similar to a crescent, an industrial corridor roughly 60 kilometers wide, lying on either side of the northern Czech border extending from the German town of Bad Brambach on the west to the Polish town of Bystrzyca Kłodzka at the eastern end.
 The approximate center is the national tripoint at Zittau.
 Politically the "triangle" consists of: